markoagidej/Library-Management-System-with-Database-Integration/README.md

 ### 1. Add a new book
 Add a book to the library!
 You will be asked for a title, author, ISBN, genre, and publication date.
-*If you are adding a book wit ha new author or genre, you will be prompted to create those as well!
+*If you are adding a book with a new author or genre, you will be prompted to create those as well!

 ### 2. Borrow/Reservse a book
 Lend a book out!